Cheannel/CODSOFT/Project_Titanic_Survival_Prediction/README.md

 Passenger class was another key factor, with first-class (1) passengers having a better chance of survival compared to those in lower classes.
 Age was also a contributing factor, with children having a higher likelihood of survival.

-The predictive models, including Logistic Regression, Random Forest, and Gradient Booster, demonstrated the same degrees of success in forecasting survival.
+The predictive models, including Logistic Regression and Gradient Booster, demonstrated the same degrees of success in forecasting survival.

 However, it's crucial to assert the impediments of the analysis done in this project.
 The dataset size was relatively small, and some cabin data was missing, which was later dropped.
 The survived column had only one category for each gender, which could have influenced the results.